-The Commissions are clarifying in their final rules and interpretations that certain types of products or transactions that could be covered by an expansive reading of the swap definition, but that traditionally have not been considered to be swaps, are not swaps.
-These products and transactions include traditional insurance products that meet certain criteria, certain consumer and commercial arrangements, and certain loan participations.
+The Commissions are clarifying in their proposed rules and interpretive guidance that certain types of products or transactions that could be covered by an expansive reading of the swap definition, but that traditionally have not been considered to be swaps, are not swaps.
+These products and transactions include insurance products that meet certain criteria, certain consumer and commercial arrangements, and certain loan participations.